Zmanda: History

 Betsol calls the software Zmanda, releasing version 4.1 in September, 2021 which included support for Microsoft Azure cloud.

 Products

-Zmanda Cloud Backup
+Zmanda Pro

-Zmanda Cloud Backup is an online backup software by Zmanda which enables users to back up their data to cloud storage.
+Zmanda Pro is a backup software by Zmanda (a BETSOL product) which enables enterprises and SMBs to back up their data to cloud storage.
 The software uses the Amazon S3 service from Amazon Web Services or Google Cloud Storage as the cloud storage service but also supports private cloud solutions such as OpenStack Swift or Walrus by Eucalyptus via the open source ZCloud API.

 As of March 2011, the software runs only on Windows platforms.
 For non-Windows platforms the company offers the open source Advanced Maryland Automatic Network Disk Archiver with Amazon S3 as the storage location.
 Zmanda was acquired by BETSOL on Feb 27, 2018.

-Features

-Zmanda Cloud Backup supports Japanese, Chinese, Korean and German languages.
-In addition to Windows NTFS file system, it supports backup/restore of the following enterprise applications: